“Ugh I wanna travel but I don’t have any money!”

 I know some wealthy people who just have the money to travel often and frequently, but by a large margin, the most common traveler I meet are the ones who were willing to make sacrifices to save money.
 It’s easy for us to just imagine that only rich people travel because it distracts us from the fact that we have no self-control or fiscal responsibility, but that’s just not true.

 Every dollar you avoid spending is practically the same as every dollar you earn.
-As a full-time student for most of last year, I did not have much time to work and made like no money.
-Despite this, I was able to travel for almost six months because of how I managed my money both at home and abroad.
+As a full-time student for half of last year, I did not have much time to work and made like no money.
+Despite this, I was able to travel for the next six months because of how I managed my money both at home and abroad.

-Here’s ten things you can sacrifice literally starting right now.
+Here are ten things you can sacrifice literally starting right now.
 Don’t think of any of these as an all-or-nothing deal.
 The hardest part of giving something up is usually the idea that I would never have it again.
 That mentality is why a lot of people fail.
-For example, I recently went (mostly) vegetarian, but rather than make it an all-or-nothing deal, I chose to allow myself to have meat if I wanted.
+For example, I recently went (mostly) vegetarian.
+Rather than make it an all-or-nothing deal, I chose to allow myself to have meat if I wanted.
 That mentality has made it a choice rather than a restriction.
-That kind of mentality has helped monumentally, and it can definitely help you with cutting out any of the following ten things.
+That kind of mentality has helped me monumentally.
+It can definitely help you with cutting out any of the following ten things.

 9. Shopping Sprees